depotate/Titanic-Analysis/README.md

 ## Conclusion

 ## Learning Points
-Our key learnings from this project are:
+Our key learnings from this project are as follows:

 1. Data pre processing and cleaning to prepare it for model fitting.
 2. Feature analysis on data.
 3. New prediction models - K-Nearest Neighbour, XGBoost, Random Forest Classifier.